henri23/prometheus/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [GPL-3.0 License](LICENSE) - see the LICENSE file for details.

+**Note**: GPL-3.0 is a copyleft license that requires derivative works to also be licensed under GPL-3.0.
+This ensures that improvements to Prometheus remain open source and benefit the entire community.

 ## Contributing

-TBD

-### Getting Started
+We welcome contributions from the community!
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:

+- Setting up the development environment
+- Code style and conventions
+- Submitting bug reports and feature requests
+- Pull request process
+- Testing guidelines

+For quick contributions, the basic workflow is:
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and test thoroughly
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Push to your branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+6. Open a Pull Request

 ---